TejaswiniMedi/Tejaswini.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there, I'm Tejaswini!"
+title: "Hello there, I'm Tejaswini 👋!"
 excerpt: "About me"
 author_profile: true
 redirect_from: